gopar/gopar.github.io/_posts/2020-03-29-how-i-stay-productive.md

     If you're anything like me, then you probably forget things pretty frequently which is annoying.
-    Especially if you have to do something, now I've gotten to the habit of saving everything and I mean everything to my calender, no matter how small.
-This has helped alot in realizing and priotizing things no matter what they are.
+    Especially if you have to do something, now I've gotten to the habit of saving everything and I mean everything to my calendar, no matter how small.
+This has helped a lot in realizing and prioritizing things no matter what they are.

 - **Pen and Paper for problem solving**